Use Custom Scripts in Data 360

 Monitor your deployment to verify that it’s successful, and your custom script is ready for use.
 See Monitor Deployment Details.

-Invoke your custom code by creating a batch data transform that uses your deployed custom script.
-See Invoke Custom Code by Creating a Batch Data Transform.
+Invoke your code extension by creating a batch data transform that uses your deployed custom script.
+See Invoke Code Extension by Creating a Batch Data Transform.

-IRun your custom code by running the batch data transform that uses your deployed custom script.
-See Run Custom Code by Running a Batch Data Transform.
+Run your code extension by running the batch data transform that uses your deployed custom script.
+See Run Code Extension by Running a Batch Data Transform.

-Monitor your custom script’s execution, review logs, and validate the output to verify that your script transforms the data as expected.
+Monitor your custom script’s execution, review logs, and validate the output in the sandbox to verify that your script transforms the data as expected.
 If you find issues, return to Step 4 to modify and redeploy your script.
 See Run History.

-Create a DevOps data kit in your sandbox, add your validated batch data transform, and include any referenced DLOs or DMOs that don't exist in production.
-When you add a batch data transform, the custom code it references is automatically included.
-Alternatively, you can add custom code directly to the data kit and create batch data transforms in production later to associate with the custom code.
+Create a DevOps data kit in your sandbox, add your batch data transform after validation in the sandbox, and include any referenced DLOs or DMOs that don’t exist in production.
+When you add a batch data transform, the code extension it references is automatically included.
+Alternatively, you can add code extensions directly to the data kit and create batch data transforms in production later to associate with the code extension.
 Review the publishing sequence, publish the data kit, add it to a package, and then deploy to production.
 See Migrate Custom Script Data to Production.

-If you migrated a batch data transform, run your custom code in production by running the batch data transform, and monitor execution to verify that your custom transform works correctly.
-If you migrated only custom code without a batch transform, first invoke the migrated custom code by creating a batch data transform that uses it, and then run the batch data transform.
-See Invoke Custom Code by Creating a Batch Data Transform, Run Custom Code by Running a Batch Data Transform, and Run History.
+If you migrated a batch data transform, run your code extension in production by running the batch data transform, and monitor execution to verify that your custom transform works correctly.
+If you migrated only a code extension without a batch transform, first invoke the migrated code extension by creating a batch data transform that uses it, and then run the batch data transform.
+See Invoke Code Extension by Creating a Batch Data Transform, Run Code Extension by Running a Batch Data Transform, and Run History.